Whether you are a beginner or an experienced cook, it is a good idea to remember these 20 cooking tips to make your time spent in the kitchen easier.

 16. Clean your cutting board thoroughly with vinegar.
 White Vinegar is inexpensive, but it is also a great cleaning product for the kitchen to remove dirt and mildew.
 Vinegar is also a natural solution that fights bacteria.
 Spray your cutting board with vinegar before washing with soap.

-17. A Microplane Grater is very good to have in the kitchen.
+17. A Microplane Grater is perfect to have in the kitchen.
 One of the best gadgets you will ever one is a Microplane Grater.
 This great gadget can be used to grate lemon, lime, ginger, nutmeg, and even cheese.

 18. It’s always good to have lemon or lime around.
 Looking for ways to enhance your stews, vegetables, and meat flavors, add a few drops of fresh lemon juice.
-You may also use lime, but be aware that the taste is stronger than lemon.
+You may also use lime, but be aware that the taste is more pungent than lemon.

-19. An Instant-Read thermometer is a great investment in the kitchen.
-Always wondering at what temperature it is safe to eat your meat or poultry, and instant-thermometer is the answer.
-This gadget will not only serve a purpose with a small portion but for a large portion as well.
-There is no need to break the bank when purchasing one; just buy a thermometer that is affordable and easy to use.
+19. An Instant-Read thermometer is an excellent investment in the kitchen.
+An instant-thermometer is the answer to always wondering at what temperature it is safe to eat your meat or poultry.
+This gadget will not only serve a purpose with a small portion but for a significant portion as well.
+There is no need to break the bank when purchasing one; buy an affordable thermometer and easy to use.

 20. Always taste your food before adding additional seasoning.
 Taste matters all around.
 Choose the right spices and herbs to season your food.
 Salt and pepper are not the answer to making food taste delicious.
-You need a combination or blend of several spices such as garlic, parsley, thyme, sage; some of the best ones make poultry taste wonderful.
+It would help if you had a combination or blend of several spices such as garlic, parsley, thyme, sage; some of the best ones make poultry taste lovely.
 Start using combined blends to flavor all your foods.
 Check out our Noubess Shop for Poultry Seasoning, Fish Seasoning, and many more flavors and spice varieties.